The Firetree Project

 The Firetree Project is a 24-foott-tall, steel sculpture that looks as if it were lifted from a child’s fairytale book.

-There’s a message within the Firetree that applies to all ages--of people connecting with people to build a strong
+There’s a message within the Firetree that applies to all ages, of people connecting with people to build a strong

 planet future.
-With or without evening fireworks this powerful artwork is guaranteed to be as spectacular as the supportive community of individuals, organizations, and businesses from the Pittsburgh region that helped
+With or without evening fireworks this powerful artwork is as spectacular as the supportive community of individuals, organizations, and businesses from the Pittsburgh region that helped make this project possible.

 How it Began